Hey! Oh! Let’s go! and old beloved song said… and here we go!

 This decision was made consciousness: other software which QGIS relies on (Python, Qt) are developing new versions and the old ones will not be longer maintained.
 For that reason, the community is developing QGIS with Python 3 and Qt 5 support.
 The first 3 release is scheduled on September 2017, while the first 3 LTR release on January 2018.

+What are the consequences for the Users?
 Once the first 3 version will be released, the support for the 2 versions will continue until the first 3 LTR release will be ready and the Users will be invited to move to QGIS3.
-One of the big consequences of this migration are plugins: all the plugins have to be adapted to Python 3, Qt 5 and the new QGIS 3 APIs.

 QGIS 3 is already available as a development and unstable version: more and more people are refactoring the code and introducing new features.
 In fact, the development version is very stable and daily code contribution are added.